I Was Only 23 When I Almost Died of the Flu

 “I was four weeks into graduate school when I saw something about the H1N1 flu virus making the rounds on the news.
 I didn’t think much of it, because I had gotten the flu before, and got over it fine,” Ludwin says.
 This time it felt different.
 Ludwin’s sore throat progressed to pain in her body, and she had a high temperature and difficulty breathing.
 (Here’s how to tell the difference between a cold and the flu.)

 “I had what I can only describe as organ pain—it wasn’t my muscles or bones, but it felt like my organs were in intense pain.
 I was vomiting blood and had resorted to wearing a bikini to lay on my kitchen floor just to cool down.
 When they told me I had something ‘viral’ and to go home and rest, I couldn’t believe it.”
 At home, Ludwin knew something was terribly wrong.
 “I’m not a religious person, but that night I said my first prayer.
 I asked God to let me wake up the next morning.”
-(Know your flu season basics and how to stay healthy during flu season.)

 A dangerous spiral downward